Information for voters for the Scottish Parliamentary Election 2026

 No. You do not need Voter ID to vote at this election

 The first issue of postal votes will take place around 16 April 2026.
 Complete and return it without delay!
 Guidance on how to complete the Postal Ballot Papers will be included with the documents sent to postal voters.
 If you applied later you should receive your postal vote soon after 27 April 2026.
-The Returning Officer cannot guarantee that a postal ballit pack will be delivered by a certain date.
+The Returning Officer cannot guarantee that a postal ballot pack will be delivered by a certain date.
 If you will be away when postal ballot papers are issued, you may want to consider appointing a proxy instead.
 The deadline for receipt of a new application to appoint a proxy is 28 April 2026 at 5.00 pm.

 To cancel your postal vote you must apply in writing to the Electoral Registration Office.
 You must do this before 21 April 2026 at 5.00 pm.